evergreen-ci/evergreen/docs/Reference/Limits.md

 ## Patch size

 Evergreen has no limits on patch size (the number of files changed or the diff size for the changes).
-In order to submit patches that are larger than 16MB from the cli, the --large flag needs to be used.
+In order to submit patches that are larger than 16MB from the CLI, the `--large` flag needs to be used.
 While we don’t block large patches, they may hit the CLI’s one minute timeout.
 To work around that, users can open a PR and run the patch from there.

 ## What is the largest file size I can upload to Parsley?